elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-adhesion-in-water-facilitate-interaction-with-surfaces.md

 url: /learn/chemistry/questions/how-does-adhesion-in-water-facilitate-interaction-with-surfaces
 score: -1.0
 related_article1:
-    id: 167134
+    id: 167135
-    title: Explain the significance of positive and negative charges in water molecules.
+    title: >-
+        What is cohesion in water and how does it contribute to the formation of raindrops?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-significance-of-positive-and-negative-charges-in-water-molecules
+    url: /learn/chemistry/questions/what-is-cohesion-in-water-and-how-does-it-contribute-to-the-formation-of-raindrops
 related_article2:
+    id: 167133
+    title: >-
+        What defines a polar molecule and how does this relate to the structure of H2O?
+    subject: Chemistry
+    url: /learn/chemistry/questions/what-defines-a-polar-molecule-and-how-does-this-relate-to-the-structure-of-h2o
+related_article3:
     id: 167129
+    title: >-
-    title: What is the chemical formula for water and how is it represented?
+        What is the chemical formula for water and how is it represented?
     subject: Chemistry
     url: /learn/chemistry/questions/what-is-the-chemical-formula-for-water-and-how-is-it-represented
-related_article3:
-    id: 167138
-    title: Describe the process by which water dissolves sodium and chloride ions.
-    subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-process-by-which-water-dissolves-sodium-and-chloride-ions
 related_article4:
-    id: 167131
+    id: 167129
-    title: What are the three states of matter in which water can exist?
+    title: >-
+        What is the chemical formula for water and how is it represented?
     subject: Chemistry
+    url: /learn/chemistry/questions/what-is-the-chemical-formula-for-water-and-how-is-it-represented
+related_article5:
+    id: 167130
+    title: >-
+        Describe the atomic arrangement and type of bonds present in a water molecule.
+    subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-three-states-of-matter-in-which-water-can-exist
+    url: /learn/chemistry/questions/describe-the-atomic-arrangement-and-type-of-bonds-present-in-a-water-molecule
 ---

 &nbsp;